Cancer: Genetics

 The transformation of a normal cell into cancer is akin to a chain reaction caused by initial errors, which compound into more severe errors, each progressively allowing the cell to escape more controls that limit normal tissue growth.
 This rebellion-like scenario is an undesirable survival of the fittest, where the driving forces of evolution work against the body's design and enforcement of order.
 Once cancer has begun to develop, this ongoing process, termed clonal evolution, drives progression towards more invasive stages.
-Clonal evolution leads to intra-tumour heterogeneity (cancer cells with heterogeneous mutations) that complicates designing effective treatment strategies and requires an evolutionary approach to designing treatment.
+Clonal evolution leads to intra-tumour heterogeneity (cancer cells with heterogeneous mutations) that complicates the design of effective treatments, as therapies must account for the selective pressures they exert on the tumour cell population.

-Characteristic abilities developed by cancers are divided into categories, specifically evasion of apoptosis, self-sufficiency in growth signals, insensitivity to anti-growth signals, sustained angiogenesis, limitless replicative potential, metastasis, reprogramming of energy metabolism and evasion of immune destruction.
+Characteristic abilities developed by cancers are divided into categories, specifically evasion of apoptosis, replicating independently of external growth signals, insensitivity to anti-growth signals, sustained blood vessel formation, limitless replicative potential, spreading to other parts of the body (metastasis), reprogramming of energy metabolism and evasion of immune destruction.